pouchdb/pouchdb-search/readme.md

 In prgress, known issues:

 - like the pouch mapreduce and spatial plugins it does reindex with each query
-- only supports default indexes at the moment.
+- ~~only supports default indexes at the moment.~~ Only supports queries from one index at a time